 Hard hat is mandatory

-The good thing is that the law obliges the companies to pay attention to the work safety in many ways.
-According to the occupational safety and health law, it is mandatory to always wear the hard hat at the construction site and to provide the site workers with the adequate eye and hearing protection.
+The good thing is that the law obliges companies to pay attention to work safety in many ways.
+According to the occupational safety and health law, it is mandatory to always wear a hard hat at the construction site and to provide the site workers with adequate eye and hearing protection.

-It is also a well-known fact that the personal protective equipment must be suitable for the work in question, for example for cold, hot, fire- and explosion-hazardous work environment.
+It is also a well-known fact that the personal protective equipment must be suitable for the work in question, for example cold, hot, fire- and explosion-hazardous work environments.
 Taking ergonomics into account means that the protective equipment must not unnecessarily impede the employee’s work movements or working positions.